RoGellert/DynatraceTaskSolution/README.md

 ## Accessing integration tests

-In test_NBPRequests.py there are 3 classes for each query with integration tests Make sure pytest package is installed
+In test_NBPRequests.py there are 3 classes for each query with integration tests.
+Make sure pytest package is installed

 You can run tests using